Rgd148/PJ02-WEEK05/README.md

 ## OverView

-### It’s an application for tow shops one for MAKEUP & one for SKINCARE , each of them has products
+### It’s an application for two shops one for MAKEUP & one for SKINCARE , each of them has products